Static Electricity Kills

 Consider the same build up of static as you pull up beside a petrol pump at a gas station.
 You very carefully discharge the static build up before touching the gas pump and you are feeling pleased with yourself.
 You begin to fill the car up with gas before realizing that you’ve left your purse/wallet, in the car.

 Unthinking, you lock the gas nozzle in position, stretch back into the car, slide across to retrieve your purse from the passenger seat and slide back out generating electricity as you do so – you go to unlock the nozzle and….
 BOOM…….where’s that urn?

 Now that the possibility of being blown up has been brought to your attention, scan your memory for any friends who you think would relish this exhibitionist means of shuffling off this mortal coil – and make a mental note to never be a passenger in their car.
 Not only that, pay more attention to strangers at the pumps – you may be able to prevent an accidental explosion.

-(A more sensible idea, especially in North American winters, is never to frequent a self-serve gas station – always go to a full serve one.)
+(A more sensible idea, especially in North American winters, is never to frequent a self-serve gas station – always go to a full service one.)

 The Petroleum Equipment Institute has investigated a number of these gas pump fires to find out how much static electricity has had to do with them.
 Their website makes interesting reading.